HMS Cumberland (1774): Napoleonic Wars

+On 11 May 1801 she, in company with HMS Carnatic and HMS Sans Pareil, made contact with USS Ganges in the West Indies, Lat 22.01 N.

 Cumberland took an incidental part in the action of 28 June 1803, during the Blockade of Saint-Domingue.
 Two days later, Cumberland and her squadron were between Jean-Rabel and St. Nichola Mole in the West Indies, having just parted with a convoy when they spotted a sail of what appeared to be a large French warship.
 Cumberland and Vanguard approached her and after a few shots from Vanguard the French vessel surrendered, having suffered two men badly wounded, and being greatly outgunned.
 She proved to be the frigate Créole, of 44 guns, primarily 18-pounders, under the command of Citizen Le Ballard.
 She had been sailing from Cape François to Port au Prince with General Morgan (the second in command of San Domingo), his staff, and 530 soldiers on board, in addition to her crew of 150 men.
 The Royal Navy took her into service as HMS Creole.

 While the British were taking possession of Creole, a small French navy schooner, under the command of a lieutenant, and sailing the same trajectory as Creole, sailed into the squadron and she too was seized.
 She had on board 100 bloodhounds from Cuba, which were "intended to accompany the Army serving against the Blacks."